dortania/GPU-Buyers-Guide/bootflag.md

 This little section here is a short explainer on some of the more commonly useful boot flags used for getting your GPU working.
 Do note, most of these bootflags are from [WhateverGreen](https://github.com/acidanthera/WhateverGreen) so refer to their [FAQ](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/) for a complete list of boot flags.
-And for a list of all `shikigva boot arguments`, see [here](https://github.com/acidanthera/WhateverGreen/blob/master/WhateverGreen/kern_shiki.hpp#L35-L74)
+And for a list of all `shikigva boot arguments`, see [here](https://github.com/acidanthera/WhateverGreen/blob/master/WhateverGreen/kern_shiki.hpp#L35-L74) and DRM bootflags can be found here: [WhateverGreen's DRM chart](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)

 # AMD Boot Arguments